alexjackson1/tx/README.md

 [^1]: Formerly 'EasyTransformer', 'TransformerLens' is maintained by Joseph Bloom and was created by Neel Nanda.

+The main distinguishing features of this library are as follows.

+- No dependencies on PyTorch, all numerical operations are performed using JAX.
+- The Flax module system is used for defining networks and storing activations.
+- Simplified low-level module implementations are provided in a 'single batch' style.

 ## Installation

 The following prerequisites are required to use the library.